 Schwarber welcomes White Sox lefty Holland to Cubs' rivalry

+Chicago White Sox's Derek Holland walks back to the mound after giving up a three-run home run to Chicago Cubs' Kyle Schwarber during the third inning of a spring training baseball game Friday, March 17, 2017, in Phoenix.
 With 12,927 house-divided fans packed into Camelback Ranch, this spring contest between Holland's Chicago White Sox and the crosstown rival Cubs was rather anticipated, as exhibitions go.
-Kyle Schwarber tagged Holland for a three-run homer and drove in four runs, helping the Cubs beat the White Sox 7-3.

 Add your comments below